 I spend as much free time as possible sea kayaking, climbing and walking (usually with a drybag full of poetry and history books).
-I write about these trips here, http://mountaincoastriver.blogspot.co.uk/ and intend, one day, to publish a collection of writing and photography on mountains and the sea.
+I write about these trips here, http://mountaincoastriver.blogspot.co.uk/ and am beginning to collect materials for a future publication on mountains and the sea.